zx80/json-schema-utils/README.md

 Apply various schema simplifications:

-- remove type-incompatible keywords and formats.
+- remove type-incompatible keywords and formats, with warnings.
-- try to move up list-of-one schema `*Of`.
+- try to move up list-of-one-schema `*Of`.
 - simplify type lists.
 - change list-of-one `enum` to `const`.
 - detect some cases of infeasible schemas.